KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 #### Setup

     {% hint style='info' %}
+If you don't want Version Control practice just start with step 1.

-If you were at the Version Control session in April and would like to practice your Git skills, feel free to fork the repository from [https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master) to your own GitHub Account and clone it down to your computer in your _CodingAndCocktails_ directory to modify.
-From there, continue with step 4.
+If you were at the Version Control session in April and would like to practice your Git skills, you can fork the repository from [https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master) to your own GitHub Account, then clone it down to your computer in your _CodingAndCocktails_ directory to modify.
+Check out the `jquery-master` branch and from there, continue with step 4.
 Grab a mentor if you need some support as you do this.
     {% endhint %}

 1. In Google Chrome, navigate to https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip to download the project starting point.